loadsys/CakePHP-Skeleton/README.md

 1. Copy into your project from this repo: `package.json`, `Gruntfile.js` and the entire `Console/node/` folder.
 1. As directed in the setup steps above, run this to make sure it's all initialized: `npm install -g grunt-cli && npm install`
 1. Now you can run `grunt watch` from the project root to start the test runner.

+_You should remove this section from your project's README if it's already using the grunt tool._

 ## Asset Compilation